 Medicare Part C (Medicare Advantage Plans)

 A Medicare Advantage Plan is a type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
 Medicare Advantage Plans include Health Maintenance Organizations, Preferred Provider Organizations, Private Fee-for-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.
 If you're enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan and aren't paid for under Original Medicare.
 Most Medicare Advantage Plans offer prescription drug coverage.
 There are no health questions or underwriting for acceptance for a Medicare Advantage Plan.
-The only disqualification is for ESRD.
+As of 2021, ESRD is no longer a disqualification.

 Medicare Part D (prescription drug coverage)